You can add third-party contributed modules to extend or alter Drupal's behavior.

 Option 2: Upload the module manually

 - Extract the files.The downloaded module package will be in a compressed file format such as 'tar.gz'.
 On Windows, use a program like 7-zip to extract the files.
 On modern Mac systems, double-click the .tar.gz file.
-For *nix systems, use the command line:
+On Linux or similar systems, use the command line:

 tar -zxvf modulename-drupalversionnumber.tar.gz